 As per the Income tax act of 1961, if the value of the gift exceeds Rs.50,000 then the gift is taxed as income in the hands of the person who receives the gift.

-Gift tax act was an act introduced by the Parliament of India in 1958.
+Gift tax is a act introduced by the Parliament of India in 1958.
 It was introduced to impose tax on giving and receiving gifts under certain circumstances which is specified under the act.
 These gifts can be in any form including cash, jewellery, property, shares, vehicle, etc.

 Gift Tax on Transfers: